ctlee/BioChemCoRe-2018/docs/pages/povme.md

 vmd_install_extension povme2 povme2_tk_cb "Analysis/POVME2"
 set ::povme2::povme2_directory "$::env(POVME_PATH)/POVME/POVME3.py"
 ```

+execute `module load povme`

 Now open VMD and go to `Extensions -> Analysis -> POVME2`.

 **Ensure that this opens.**

 **2. Run POVME on the binding pocket the old-fashioned way**

-We’re going to look at a drug-binding pocket on Heat Shock Protein 90 (HSP90).
-You can find this file at /home/sa19/2VCI_demo_clean.pdb
+We will first look at a single trajectory from our HSP90 simulations.
+Select your favorite BCCID.

-Make a new directory in your /scratch for the analysis, and copy this trajectory into there
+Make a new directory in your /scratch for the analysis,

+cd to this directory.
+We want all output to be written there.

-Load the trajectory into VMD.
-Be sure to open VMD in your /scratch directory.
+Load the trajectory into VMD by specifying the correct file paths.
+Be sure to open VMD in your new /scratch directory.

-Usually, you’d have to align the trajectory, however I’ve already done it for you this time.
+Align the trajectory using the `RMSD Trajectory Tool`

 Open the Povme2 plugin by going to `Extensions -> Analysis -> POVME2`